 Soaring Spirits Impact

 Soaring Spirits assessed program effectiveness in a survey of 877 widows and widowers.
-Respondents who used Soaring Spirits’ programs reported higher levels of each of the following when compared to respondents who do not use any Soaring Spirits’ programs.
+Respondents who used Soaring Spirits’ programs reported higher levels of each of the following when compared to respondents who did not use any Soaring Spirits’ programs.

 - Personal growth since the loss of their spouse